Hazardous chemicals can destroy health, cause severe injury, harm the environment and damage property.

 4. Storage of dangerous goods.

 Some chemicals can pose serious health hazards if they come into contact with, or are stored with, one another.
-For example, oxygen and acetylene cylinders have to be stored in separate containers with a non-flammable shield in between them to prevent a reaction.
+For example, oxygen and acetylene cylinders have to be stored in separate gas bottle cages with a non-flammable shield in between them to prevent a reaction.